 Easy to organise, they’re inspiring and fun for everyone taking part.
 After taking part in an icebreaker activity, groups of up to 60 students are given a Personal, Learning and Thinking Skills (PLTS) exercise to help identify their strongest and weakest skills and to help shape their involvement in the main project.
 Students will then work together in small teams on ‘design-and-make’ projects to improve their creative thinking and problem-solving skills.
 For students in the process of choosing Key Stage 4 options, these STEM Day activities are especially geared to run as a complement to the National Curriculum in Science, Technology, Engineering and Maths.

 We will work with teachers to decide on the most suitable project work for your students.
-The activities are varied and range from designing, testing, and refining low emission vehicles, propelled gliders, crash-proof vehicles, reservoirs, wind turbines, railways and bridges.
+The activities are varied and range from designing, testing, and refining low emission vehicles, propelled gliders, crash-proof vehicles, reservoirs, speakers, wind turbines, railways and bridges.
 We will fit the course around whatever rooms and equipment are available.
 All you need to do is supply the appropriate number of supervisory teachers and technicians in line with statutory requirements.

 Times are flexible to suit normal school hours and activities can be half or full day.
 Costs are £595 plus travel expenses.
 Hotel and meal expenses may be applicable depending on location.

 What are the benefits?